cameracode/ml-cucumber-selenium-jvm-assessment/README.md

 - [x] use xpath - fill out element "//*[@id="footer_nickname"]" (nickname for "Keep in touch")
 - [x] use xpath - select drop-down element "//*[@id="footer_i_am_a"]" ("Tell us about about yourself" drop-down for "Keep in touch" form)
 - [x] Click() "//*[@id="footer-submit-button"]/div" button
-- [x] Verify response is not "See you in 2019" once "//*[@id="footer-submit-button"]/div" has been clicked
+- [x] Verify response is not "See you in 2019" once element "Join Us" button with xpath"//*[@id="footer-submit-button"]/div" has been clicked

-### Test 3:
-- [x] Wrote a performance test that does over 1000 GET's of https://www.magicleap.com utilizing PowerShell's Invoke-WebRequest and generated a report utilizing Google Charts & ConvertTo-HTML
-- PowerSHell Report Name - ml_load_report.html
-- [x] Wrote a performance test that does over 1000 GET's of https://www.magicleap.com with bash and utilizing Apache Benchmark that outputs a report to CSV
-- Bash report name - report_apache_benchmark.csv

 ### Running the Tests (based on Windows 10 x64):
 #### Pre-requisites